sass/libsass-python/_sources/frameworks/flask.txt

 .. note::

-   This section assumes that you use distribute_ (:mod:`setuptools`) for deployment.
+   This section assumes that you use setuptools_ for deployment.

 .. seealso::

    Flask --- :ref:`flask:distribute-deployment`
-      How to deploy Flask application using distribute_.
+      How to deploy Flask application using setuptools_.

 If libsass has been installed in the :file:`site-packages` (for example, your virtualenv), :file:`setup.py` script also gets had new command